Federal Indian Boarding School Initiative: Reception

-Native tribes and organizations have applauded the initiative, including the National Congress of American Indians, the National Indian Child Welfare Association, Affiliated Tribes of Northwest Indians, and National Native American Boarding School Healing Coalition.
+This initiative was applauded by Native tribes and organizations, including the National Congress of American Indians, the National Indian Child Welfare Association, Affiliated Tribes of Northwest Indians, and National Native American Boarding School Healing Coalition.
 National Congress of American Indians President, Fawn Sharp, of the Quinault Indian Nation released the following statement on the initiative:

 "“The National Congress of American Indians commends the Department of Interior for taking the essential first step of providing an official account of the atrocities that Native children experienced during the boarding school era.
 By documenting who, what, when and where these egregious abuses occurred, Native families may not be able to fully heal, but they may be able to begin to reconcile with the past.
 Many mothers, fathers, siblings, and children of boarding school victims and survivors have walked on without ever knowing the full extent of what happened to their loved ones.
 But knowledge is power.
 By learning the truth, we can finally begin reconciling the past and healing for the future.”."

 Collaboration

-Upon hearing of the Federal Indian Boarding School Initiative, Canadian Minister of Crown–Indigenous Relations, Carolyn Bennett offered records that had been collected by the National Centre for Truth and Reconciliation since 2016 to the United States.
+Upon hearing of the Federal Indian Boarding School Initiative, Canadian Minister of Crown–Indigenous Relations, Carolyn Bennett offered records to the United States, if needed, that had been collected by the National Centre for Truth and Reconciliation since 2016.
+Numerous tribes and First Nations have territories that span the historic border between Canada and the US, and their children may have been in schools on either side.